hwangVLSI/hwangVLSI.github.io/_pages/chip gallery.md

 # 🧠 Chip Gallery

-A showcase of my custom chip designs and FPGA prototypes.
+A showcase of my custom chip prototypes.
 Click each link to explore publications, data, or design details.

 ---